ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_adding_keys.md

 Alternative scenario: User enters data that violates a validation rule, an error message is shown.
 Error scenario: Technical problems while persisting to the key database.
-The user is informed about the issue.
+The user is informed about the problem.
 Postcondition: The new key is persisted to the database.
 Non-functional Constraints:
   - Essential functionality